FirstDayAtWork/Js-Quiz/src/scripts/utils/quiz-en.md

 #### Answer: C

 First, we invoke `funcOne`.
-On the first line of `funcOne`, we call the _asynchronous_ `setTimeout` function, from which the callback is sent to the Web API. (see my article on the event loop <a href="https://dev.to/lydiahallie/javascript-visualized-event-loop-3dif">here</a>.)
+On the first line of `funcOne`, we call the _asynchronous_ `setTimeout` function, from which the callback is sent to the Web API. (see my article on the event loop [here]("https://dev.to/lydiahallie/javascript-visualized-event-loop-3dif"))

 Then we call the `myPromise` promise, which is an _asynchronous_ operation.
 Pay attention, that now only the first then clause was added to the microtask queue.